adap/flower/doc/source/tutorial-quickstart-tensorflow.rst

 =====================

 .. meta::
-   :description: Check out this Federated Learning quickstart tutorial for using Flower with TensorFlow to train a MobilNetV2 model on CIFAR-10.
+   :description: Check out this Federated Learning quickstart tutorial for using Flower with TensorFlow to train a MobileNetV2 model on CIFAR-10.

 ..  youtube:: FGTc2TQq7VM
    :width: 100%

-Let's build a federated learning system in less than 20 lines of code!
+.. admonition:: Disclaimer
+    :class: important

+    The Quickstart TensorFlow video uses slightly different Flower commands than this tutorial.
+Please follow the :doc:`Upgrade to Flower Next <how-to-upgrade-to-flower-next>` guide to convert commands shown in the video.

+In this tutorial we will learn how to train a MobileNetV2 model on CIFAR10 using the Flower framework and TensorFlow.

+First of all, it is recommended to create a virtual environment and run everything within a :doc:`virtualenv <contributor-how-to-set-up-a-virtual-env>`.

 Before Flower can be imported we have to install it:

 .. code-block:: shell

-  $ pip install flwr
+  $ pip install flwr flwr-datasets[vision]

 Since we want to use the Keras API of TensorFlow (TF), we have to install TF as well: